Huotes/CommitMaker/README.md

 Chuck Norris eats steak for every single meal.
 Most times he forgets to kill the cow.

 All roads lead to Chuck Norris.
 And by the transitive property, a roundhouse kick to the face.

+A man once claimed Chuck Norris kicked his ass twice, but it was promptly dismissed as false - no one could survive it the first time.